MazamaScience/ASIC-2024/R_Packages/README.md

 The target audience includes anyone who works with Air Quality data from regulatory monitors and low cost sensors and who is a regular user of R/RStudio.
 Attendees should have a basic understanding of R data types and common functions.
-Familiarity with the **dplyr** package will be especially helpful.
+Familiarity with the [dplyr](https://dplyr.tidyverse.org) package will be especially helpful.

 # R Packages for Environmental Time Series

-Over the last decade, Mazama Science created many open source R packages focused on environmental time series.
-These are used operationally in data processing, analysis and visualization systems at the
-US Forest Service [AirFire Team](https://portal.airfire.org/home), in the EPA AirNow [Fire & Smoke map](https://fire.airnow.gov) and elsewhere.
+Over the last decade, Mazama Science created multiple open source R packages focused on environmental monitoring time series.
+These are used operationally in data processing, analysis and visualization systems at the US Forest Service [AirFire Team](https://portal.airfire.org/home), in the EPA AirNow [Fire & Smoke map](https://fire.airnow.gov) and elsewhere.